rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 We’re also passing `&mut guess` as the argument to `read_line` to tell it what string to store the user input in.
-The full job of `read_line` is to take whatever the user types into standard input and append that into a string (without overwriting its contents), so we therefore pass that string as an argument.
+The full job of `read_line` is to take whatever the user types into standard input and append that into a string (without overwriting its content), so we therefore pass that string as an argument.
 The string argument needs to be mutable so the method can change the string’s content.